 Those that were projected to decline in extent generally represented vegetation found in cooler and moister locations and several were projected to substantially retract (including redwood forest and coastal scrub) or disappear entirely (black oak forest/woodland, canyon live oak forest, tanoak forest).
 These declining vegetation types are expected to shift more away from the coast and to higher elevations.

-Grasslands are currently the most extensive vegetation type in the Marin Coast area that were also projected to decline in extent, though the impact to grasslands was highly dependent upon future rainfall amounts.
+Grasslands are currently the most extensive vegetation type in the Marin coastal area that were also projected to decline, although the impact to grasslands was highly dependent upon future rainfall amounts.

 Thorne et al., 2016

 This assessment concluded that all vegetation types were moderately to highly vulnerable.
 The authors structured their analysis using two climate models and two emissions scenarios, yielding four different future climate scenarios.